ProjectWalnut/cerebellum/apps/bellum-flow/README.md

 ---

 ## Overview
-BellumFlow is a **standalone**, open‑source framework for orchestrating complex, multi‑step data or compute pipelines.
+BellumFlow is a **standalone**, light-weight framework for orchestrating complex, multi‑step data or compute pipelines.
 Designed to be **domain‑agnostic**, you can write “Jobs” for any use case, from ETL and ML workflows to DevOps automation.

 **Key Pillars:**